wonhj12/COSE341/temp_proposal.md

-# Team Project Proposal COSE341: Operating Systems
+# Final Project Proposal COSE341: Operating Systems

-## Distributed Cafe Order Processing System
+## Distributed Cafe Order Processing System Using Operating System Concepts

-### Team Name: CafeOS
+### Team Name: [Team Name]

-### Team Members:
-1. [Student ID] [Name] (Team Leader)
+- [Student ID] [Name] (Team Leader)
-2. [Student ID] [Name]
+- [Student ID] [Name]
-3. [Student ID] [Name]
+- [Student ID] [Name]
-4. [Student ID] [Name]
+- [Student ID] [Name]

-### Problem Statement & Project Overview
-In university cafes, long wait times during peak hours and inefficient order processing create significant challenges for both staff and customers.
-This project aims to develop an efficient order processing system utilizing core Operating System concepts (Process Management, Synchronization, Memory Management, and Distributed Systems).
-Our goal is to enhance cafe operations through real-time order processing, resource optimization, and distributed processing.
+### Introduction
+The purpose of this project is to develop a cafe order processing system that implements core operating system concepts to ensure efficient order management.
+This project aims to create a system that handles multiple orders concurrently while efficiently managing shared resources through the application of OS principles such as process management, synchronization, and resource allocation.

 ### Implementation Plan
+The system will be developed using Python and will consist of two main components: the order processing system and the user interface.
+The order processing system will utilize Python's threading library for concurrent processing, while the user interface will be implemented using Streamlit for smooth interaction.
+Additionally, a shared memory system will be implemented to manage order states and resource allocation.

+STEP 1: When a barista inputs a new order, the system creates a new process thread and assigns appropriate resources (coffee machines).

+STEP 2: The system manages multiple orders concurrently using process scheduling and synchronization mechanisms.

+STEP 3: Shared resources (coffee machines, order data) are managed using semaphores and mutex locks to prevent conflicts.

+STEP 4: The system updates order status and resource allocation in real-time through the shared memory system.

-#### Core Operating System Concepts
+### Core OS Concepts Application

-1. **Process Management**
+1. Process Management
-   - Concurrent order processing through multithreading
+   - Multi-threading for concurrent order processing
-   - Process scheduling for efficient task allocation
-   - Priority-based order handling
+   - Priority-based scheduling for order management
-   - Inter-process communication for status updates

-2. **Process Synchronization**
+2. Process Synchronization
-   - Semaphore implementation for resource access control
+   - Semaphores for coffee machine access control
    - Mutex locks for shared data protection
-   - Deadlock prevention mechanisms
-   - Race condition handling in order processing

-3. **Memory Management**
+3. Memory Management
-   - Shared memory for order data management
+   - Shared memory for order status tracking
-   - Cache implementation for menu information
-   - Memory leak prevention system
-   - Virtual memory concepts for large-scale operations

-4. **Distributed Systems**
-   - Real-time synchronization between multiple locations
-   - Load balancing for order distribution
-   - Fault detection and recovery mechanisms
-   - Distributed data consistency management

-### Technical Implementation

-#### Phase 1: Core System Development (Week 1-2)
-1. **Backend Infrastructure**
-   - Python/Flask server implementation
-   - SQLite database integration
-   - WebSocket for real-time communications
-   - Basic security mechanisms

-2. **Process Management**
-   - Multithreading system setup
-   - Resource allocation algorithms
+   - Resource allocation management
-   - Queue management implementation

-#### Phase 2: Distribution & Synchronization (Week 2-3)
-1. **Distributed System Setup**
-   - Inter-branch communication protocols
-   - Load balancing implementation
-   - Error handling and recovery systems

-2. **Security Implementation**
-   - JWT-based authentication
-   - Role-based access control
-   - Data encryption

-#### Phase 3: Frontend & Integration (Week 3-4)
-1. **User Interface Development**
-   - Streamlit-based dashboard
-   - Real-time order monitoring
-   - Admin control panel

-2. **Testing & Optimization**
-   - Performance testing
-   - Security testing
-   - System optimization

-### Project Originality
-1. **Real-world Application of OS Concepts**
-   - Practical implementation of theoretical concepts
-   - Integration of multiple OS principles
-   - Scalable system architecture

-2. **Advanced Features**
-   - Real-time load monitoring and adjustment
-   - Intelligent priority system
-   - Distributed processing capabilities
-   - Automated resource management

-### Expected Outcomes
-1. **Performance Improvements**
-   - 50% reduction in order processing time
-   - 30% increase in system resource utilization
-   - Enhanced concurrent order processing capability

-2. **System Reliability**
-   - 99.9% system availability
-   - Guaranteed data integrity
-   - Efficient error handling and recovery

-3. **Scalability**
-   - Easy integration of new locations
-   - Automatic scaling during peak hours
-   - Flexible feature addition

-### Technical Stack
-1. **Backend**
-   - Language: Python
-   - Framework: Flask
-   - Database: SQLite
-   - Multithreading libraries

-2. **Frontend**
-   - Framework: Streamlit
-   - Real-time data visualization
-   - Responsive interface design

-3. **Distributed System**
-   - Socket programming
-   - Load balancer implementation
-   - Fault tolerance mechanisms

-### Evaluation Criteria
-1. **System Performance**
-   - Response time
-   - Resource utilization
-   - Concurrency handling

-2. **Implementation Quality**
-   - Code organization
-   - Documentation
-   - Error handling

-3. **OS Concept Application**
-   - Effective use of OS principles
-   - Integration of multiple concepts
-   - Problem-solving approach

 ### Conclusion
-Our distributed cafe order processing system represents a practical application of core Operating System concepts in solving real-world problems.
-By implementing process management, synchronization, memory management, and distributed systems principles, we aim to create an efficient and scalable solution that can significantly improve cafe operations.
-The project not only demonstrates theoretical understanding but also provides practical value through its implementation.
+The proposed cafe order processing system addresses the challenges of managing multiple orders and resources in a busy cafe environment by applying operating system concepts.
+We believe this system will represent a significant step toward achieving efficient and scalable order processing in food service environments.